-Try it Transit Day: This event is an element of the Collier Area Transit community outreach program and it was held on April 2015.
+Try it Transit Day: This event is an element of the Collier Area Transit community outreach program and it was held on April 2016.
 In order to increase public awareness CAT provides incentives to citizens of Collier County encouraging transit usage.
 The target groups are choice riders who normally commute alone by automobile, and bicyclists who do not currently utilize CAT as part of their transportation mode.
-The ultimate goal is to reduce the number of vehicles on the roadways, reducing traffic congestion and lowering green house gas emissions by utilizing transit.
+The ultimate goal is to reduce the number of vehicles on the roadways, reducing traffic congestion and lowering greenhouse gas emissions by utilizing transit.

 Stuff the Bus: CAT partnered with the United Way, Harry Chapin Food Bank, and Publix Supermarkets to coordinate a food drive to benefit the Harry Chapin Food Bank.
-The event was held on Sunday, September 13th, 2015 at six selected Publix locations.
-This was the second year of this partnership.
-Notice of the event was provided on the County webpage as well as on local Comcast TV channels.
+The event was held on Sunday, May 7th, 2016 at six selected Publix locations.
+This was the third year of this partnership.
+Notice of the event was provided on the County webpage as well as on social media.

-YMCA Summer Program: The Greater Naples YMCA and Collier Area Transit (CAT) commenced a partnership; the summer program was a step forward in making family-friendly health & wellness affordable and accessible to everyone in Collier County.
+YMCA Summer Program: The Greater Naples YMCA and Collier Area Transit (CAT) partnership; the summer program was a step forward in making family-friendly health & wellness affordable and accessible to everyone in Collier County.
 During the summer, CAT transit offered four stops throughout the county that will be YMCA Stops.
 At those stops, children enrolled in YMCA's Camp Wyhoway summer camp rode the bus with a YMCA Camp Counselor to and from the Naples Y. In addition to the Y-specific stops, a drastically price-reduced Paw Pass was offered to make the service affordable all summer.